cnbeining/ABPlayerHTML5-Py/README.md

 This is another solution of the damn fact that Mac, one of the best OS in human history, does not have a reliable and nice video commit software.

-Written in Python, based on ABPlayerHTML5, this is a quick way to enjoy commit(DanMu) on Mac and *nix(To-Do) like systems.
+Written in Python, based on ABPlayerHTML5, this is a quick way to enjoy comment(DanMu) on Mac and *nix(To-Do) like systems.

 Also check https://github.com/superwbd/Mukioplayer-Py-Mac  , this is the one with flash and MukioplayerPlus.